BACK TO RESOURCES

 2. Acquisition and Deployment

-After identifying your assets, research potential suppliers to ensure you acquire the best quality assets at the lowest prices.
-The process doesn’t end with purchase; assemble, test for flaws, and then work proactively with your maintenance team to identify any future replacement needs, ensuring a smooth operation and longevity of your assets.
+After you’ve made an asset management plan to guide your lifecycle, it’s time to acquire the new assets you’ve decided upon.
+Research potential suppliers to ensure you acquire the best quality at the lowest prices.
+After the purchase, assemble, test for flaws, and work proactively with your maintenance team to identify future replacement needs.
+Use asset tracking software to record when each asset was acquired to design a maintenance and replacement plan.

 3. Operation